vitest-dev/vitest/docs/guide/migration.md

 beforeEach(() => { setActivePinia(createTestingPinia()) }) // [!code ++]
 ```

-In Jest hooks are caled sequentially (one after another).
+In Jest hooks are called sequentially (one after another).
 By default, Vitest runs hooks in parallel.
 To use Jest's behavior, update [`sequence.hooks`](/config/#sequence-hooks) option:

 ```ts
 export default defineConfig({